NexPlayer/Android-SDK/getting-started.md

 	}
 	```

-6. When NexPlayer™ is ready to display a new frame, it calls **onVideoRenderRender**.
+6. When NexPlayer is ready to display a new frame, it calls **onVideoRenderRender**.
 For most rendering modes, there is nothing to be done in reponse, but for OpenGL, it is necessary to request a rendering pass from the GLRenderer as follows:

 	```java
 		if(UseOpenGL) {